totiffany/totiffany.github.io/_posts/2018-01-24-Going-Back-to-Work-After-Maternity-Leave.md

 ![]({{site.baseurl}}/img/tiff-blog-4%402x.jpg)
 ![]({{site.baseurl}}/img/tiff-blog-5%402x.jpg)

 I feel fortunate to work for a company that offers a generous maternity leave.
 I was given 1 month off pre-baby and 5 months with baby.
-But despite the amount of time I had, as the end of leave approached I was having mixed feelings about going back to work.
+But despite the amount of time I had, as the end of my leave approached I was having mixed feelings about going back to work.
 Was I really ready?

 Ultimately, I decided I'd never know if being a working mom was something I wanted to do unless I gave it a go, and I chose to go back to work full-time.
 I considered asking if I could switch to part-time, but that would mean losing a lot of the benefits my job offers.
 Plus, in my experience part-time actually means full-time work for part-time pay, which isn't what I wanted.